minnojs/minno-time/resources/tutorials/API.md

 Log this action.
 Pushes this action into the logging stack so that it is later sent to the server (you can set how the player logs an action using the [logger settings](#logger-))
 * `{type:'log'}`

+**custom**
+Run a custom function.
+This action is intended to for use by experienced users that want to tinker with the inner workings of the player - use at your own risk!
+The `fn` property takes a custom function.
+The function takes two arguments: options is the action object itself, the second is the event data object.
+* `{type:'custom',fn:function(options,eventData){}}`

 **goto**:
 Responsible for the next trial we go to.
 This action will be executed only after the trial ends, you will probably want to follow it with an endTrial action.